Nail Technician School

 Nail Technician Career and Training Information

-A nail technician is a specialized professional within the cosmetology industry who is responsible for keeping clients' nails, hands, and feet looking and feeling their best.
+A nail technician is a specialized cosmetology professional who is responsible for keeping clients' nails, hands, and feet looking and feeling their best.

 They are generally creative people who enjoy treating nails as an artist's canvas but also have a strong knowledge of related health issues.

 A nail technician, or manicurist, is a specialist who focuses on providing care for nails.
-Often, they perform services on the skin of feet and hands as well.
+They often perform services on the skin of feet and hands as well.

-What's included in a typical job description can vary depending on specific employers and working environments, but common responsibilities tend to include:
+What's included in a typical job description can vary depending on specific employers and working environments, but common responsibilities tend to include the following:

 Manicures and Pedicures